Castle Downs, Edmonton: Castle Downs Transit Centre

 The Castle Downs Transit Centre is located on 153 Avenue and Castle Downs Road.
-Amenities at this transit centre include bike racks, a large shelter and a pay phone.
-There are no washrooms, vending machines, or park and ride available at this transit centre.
+Amenities at this transit centre include bike racks, a large shelter and washrooms.
+There are no vending machines, or park and ride available at this transit centre.

 The transit centre underwent an overhaul, completed in July 2019, as part of a citywide $37.75 million transit centre improvement project.
 The federal government provided $4.86 million in funding for the Castle Downs Transit Centre renewal project.

 The following bus routes serve the transit centre: